freakydude/freakydude.github.io/content/posts/2025-02-26-Install-Armbian-BTT-CB1/index.md

 ### Install the Universal USB Storage Driver

+- Connect your CB1 to your windows machine
 - Install and Start Zadig
   - Download and run [Zadig](https://zadig.akeo.ie/)
 - List All USB Devices